Article I. NAME; BOUNDARIES; FORM OF GOVERNMENT

 containing one subject.

-Section 4.03 Introduction, Reading, and Public Hearings of Ordinances and Resolutions.
+Section 4.03 Introduction, Reading, and Public Review of Ordinances and Resolutions.

-A. Legislation may be introduced by any elected official or the Administrator at any regular
+A. Legislation may be introduced by any elected official or the Village Administrator at

 i.
 Prior to the introduction of any legislation, the Clerk of Council shall distribute a

-copy of the legislation to each elected official and to the Administrator, file a
+copy of the legislation to each elected official and to the Village Administrator, file

 public places as Council may designate, publish the title of the legislation together

-with a notice setting forth the time and place for its public hearing before Council,
+with a notice setting forth the time and place for its public review before Council,

 and the full text of the proposed legislation shall be made available on the internet.